 Although George Washington Carver invented some 300 uses for the peanut (including face powder and chili sauce), peanut butter wasn't one of them.
-He did create a peanut paste, but historians believe that the South American Indians were the first to do this.
-In 1890, a St. Louis physician also created a type of peanut paste for people with bad teeth who could not chew.
+He did create a peanut paste, but historians believe that the South American Incas were the first to do this.
 In 1895, Dr. John Harvey Kellogg (of the cereal company) patented the process of making peanut butter with steamed nuts.
 In 1904, C.H.
 Sumner introduced peanut butter to Americans at the St. Louis World's Fair (the same fair that introduced the ice cream cone).

-2. The PB&J Sandwich Used to Be High Class.
+2. The PB and J Sandwich Used to Be High Class

 The first reference to peanut butter joining with jelly in sandwich matrimony was in a 1901 recipe by Julia Chandler Davis in the Boston Cooking School magazine.
 During the early 1900s, peanut butter was an expensive delicacy, served in upscale tearooms.
 (One place even had a peanut butter and pimento sandwich.)
 As the price of peanut butter fell due to commercialization, the food moved down the economic class ladder and became an everyday treat for everyone.
 When sliced bread was invented in 1928, the peanut butter and jelly sandwich became a kids' favorite because they could make it themselves.